-- The terms and conditions of the document creating the Easement; - The specific characteristics of the real estate encumbered by the Easement; - The current Facilities situated within the Easement; - The Company's future needs for the Easement, taking into account ever-changing electric demand; - Whether the proposed Encroachment would be consistent with the reliable and safe operation and maintenance of the Facilities; - Whether the proposed Encroachment would restrict or interfere with the Company's access to, from, over, across, or along the Right of Way;

-- Whether the Encroachment would restrict the Company's design, construction, operation, or maintenance of future Facilities; - Whether the proposed Encroachment complies with all applicable law, including the NESC and Dominion Energy's internal design criteria; and - How the Encroachment will impact the Company's ability to access, build, repair, replace, maintain, and operate its Facilities and future Facilities under the worst of conditions, whether natural or manmade.
+- 1. The terms and conditions of the document creating the Easement - 2.
+The specific characteristics of the real estate encumbered by the Easement - 3.
+The current Facilities situated within the Easement - 4.
+The Company's future needs for the Easement, taking into account ever-changing electric demand - 5.
+Whether the proposed Encroachment would be consistent with the efficient, reliable, and safe operation and maintenance of the Facilities - 6.
+Whether the proposed Encroachment would restrict or interfere with the Company's access to, from, over, across, or along the Right of Way - 7.
+Whether the Encroachment would restrict the Company's design, construction, operation, or maintenance of future Facilities - 8.
+Whether the proposed Encroachment complies with all applicable law, including the NESC and Dominion Energy's internal design criteria - 9.
+How the Encroachment will impact the Company's ability to access, build, repair, replace, maintain, and operate its Facilities and future Facilities under the worst of conditions, whether natural or manmade.